Connect with us

 3.)
 High interest rates – Banks may hike rates before you settle on the property and this can make things hard for you if you are planning to fix the term of the loan at the current rate.

-Golden rules for buying off plan
+Golden rules

 1.)
-Adopt an attitude of healthy skepticism towards off the plan property marketers.
+Adopt an attitude of healthy skepticism towards off-the-plan property marketers.

 2.)
 Invest in prime locations and never buy off the plan unless you have inspected the site.